 Ms. Earl Sears.

-There should never be nude men.
+There should never be rude men.

-He won't answer the question.
+She won't answer the question.

 Again, she won't answer.

-Will you continue to endorse Jay Jones to be the next attorney general of Virginia?
+Will you continue to endorse Jay Jones to be the next Attorney General of Virginia?

 And were you aware of these text messages before they released?